 The general life cycle of turtles are shared by all sea turtle species, with some small differences

 - The life cycle of turtles begins with female sea turtles coming on to the beach at night to lay a nest of 100-200 eggs.

-- Baby turtles are completely independent at birth and never see their mothers.
+- Baby turtles, or hatchlings, are completely independent at birth and never see their mothers.

-- After emerging from the nests, hatchlings crawl as quickly as possible to the sea and swim towards the open ocean.
+- As soon as they come out of the nest, hatchlings crawl as fast as possible to the sea and swim towards the open ocean.

 - Young turtles spend several years drifting with the currents (often referred to as the lost years), feeding on small animals living in algae floating in the water.